material-motion/material-motion/essentials/github_issue_flow.md

 ### Label type

 We also use labels to categorize the "type" of an issue.
+Types we use:

+- Bug
+- Documentation
+- Feature request
+- Internal cleanup
+- Process
+- Question
+- Visual bug
+- Working as intended

 ## Priorities